mars0i/masonclj/example/README.md

 (Let me know if you feel that I have made Example too difficult to understand.)

-<p>The agents here are called "snipes", defined in
+The agents here are called "snipes", defined in snipes.clj.
-snipes.clj.
 Snipes run around in an environment and don't do anything else.
 The snipe behavior is implemented in popenv.clj.  ("Popenv" means population-environment; it is the combination of the population and its environment.
-In pasta, the environment contains mushrooms, and snipes and mushrooms interact; snipes eat mushrooms.)</p>
+In pasta, the environment contains mushrooms, and snipes and mushrooms interact; snipes eat mushrooms.)

-<p>The main MASON control file is Sim.clj, which subclasses MASON's
-`SimState` class.
-Another important file is `GUI.clj`, which controles the GUI; this subclasses MASON's `GUIState`.</p>
+The main MASON control file is Sim.clj, which subclasses MASON's `SimState` class.
+Another important file is `GUI.clj`, which controles the GUI; this subclasses MASON's `GUIState`.

-<p>The usual entry point is neither Sim.clj nor GUI.clj, although both
-contain `main` methods.
+The usual entry point is neither Sim.clj nor GUI.clj, although both contain `main` methods.
 The entry point is a traditional one for
 Clojure: core.clj.
 This file determines whether the main in Sim.clj or the one for the GUI in GUI.clj is called.
-(You don't have to set up things this way, but that's how I did it.)</p>
+(You don't have to set up things this way, but that's how I did it.)

+[If you want your agents to move around on a grid, you don't have to use a hexagonal grid.
+Mason also allows rectangular grids, and they will make your code a little simpler in a few spots.
+If so, then you may need to choose between moving to a cell in the von Neumann neighborhood (right, left, up, down) or within the Moore neighborhood (also includes diagonally adjacent cells).
+Notice that it takes two steps to reach a diagonally adjacent cell (with a von Neumann neighborhood) or else one step moves agents farther in a diagonal direction than horizontally or vertically (with a Moore neighborhood).
+The neighborhood structure make a big difference in some models, and either one can produce artifactual effects.
+(J.  McKenzie Alexander's book *The Structural Evolution of Morality* is a great source for understanding this point.)
+The advantage of a hexagonal gride is that it's isotropic: It's one step to any adjacent cell, there is no direction in which movement is faster.]

 <a name="run"></a><h2>How to run it:</h2>